emad-eldeen/flutter-c-example/README.md

 # flutter_call_c_example

-An example to run a native c++ function in Flutter
+An example to run a native c++ function in `Flutter`.
+Flutter team has this documented on the official website, but they don't have a complete simple example like this one.

 ## Getting Started